St Margaret of Scotland

 Becoming Queen

-It’s because of her kind and caring nature and work with the poor that Margaret is one of our Patron Saints.
+She also had great compassion for English captives in Scotland, often paying their ransoms and setting them free.It’s because of her kind and caring nature and work with the poor that Margaret is one of our patron saints.

 Religious influence

-Margaret also had great influence in the Church in Scotland.
-Under Queen Margaret’s leadership Church councils promoted Easter communion and, much to joy of the working-class, abstinence from servile work on a Sunday.
+Under Queen Margaret’s leadership, Church councils promoted Easter communion and, much to the joy of the working-class, abstinence from servile work on a Sunday.

-It took until 1250 for Margaret to be canonised by Pope Innocent IV and she was re-interred in Dunfermline Cathedral.
+It took until 1250 for Margaret to be canonised by Pope Innocent IV, and she was re-interred in Dunfermline Cathedral.

-Margaret will always be remembered for her generous, kind spirit and we are honoured to have her as one of our Patron Saints.
+Margaret will always be remembered for her generous, kind spirit, and we are honoured to have her as one of our Patron Saints.

 “Knowledge is power.
 Information is liberating.
 Education is the premise of progress in every society, in every family.”